Other Exercises

 and he didn't leave much to ma and me,

-ole guitar and an empty bottle of booze.
+Just this ole guitar and an empty bottle of booze.

-Now I don't him 'cause he ran and hid,
+Now I don't blame him 'cause he ran and hid,

-But the meanest thing he ever did,
+But the meanest thing that he did,

 Was before he left he went and named me Sue.